Shambhogit/Blogging-Platform-API/README.md

 # Blogging Platform API

-A simple RESTful API for user registration and authentication, built with Node.js, Express, MongoDB, and Mongoose.
+A simple RESTful API for user registration, authentication, and blog post management, built with Node.js, Express, MongoDB, and Mongoose.

 ---